Skip to content

 The survey results were supportive of the proposed changes to Council and the Presidential team.

+We also considered what needs to change so our networks can best support occupational safety and health professionals, both now and in the future.
 We held focus groups with a range of members from different grades, backgrounds and experience to hear their views.
 We also gave all members the chance to answer a survey.